 Buprenorphine is administered as sublingual tablets.
 Supervision takes at least 10 minutes and demands close observation.
-Supervision, however, is important, as diversion, intravenous use and snorting of these tablets have been recorded.
-Should the tablet be injected or snorted the patient's treatment should be reviewed urgently by the clinical team.
-The review could include ensuring that there is dependence to opioids, a switch to methadone to optimise treatment, and increasing the dose if dosage has been insufficient.
+Supervision, however, is important, as diversion, intravenous use and snorting of these tablets have been recorded; anecdotal evidence of snorting has been reported in prisons.
+Should the tablet be injected or snorted the patient's treatment must be reviewed urgently by the clinical team.
+The review could include ensuring that there is dependence to opioids, a switch to methadone to optimise treatment, and increasing the dose if dosage has been insufficient and led to a need to seek additional substances.